astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 As you change the relative speed of the primed frame, these sixteen events will shift around according to the Lorentz transformation.
-This is the opposite operation to pinching the axes in Figure 5.3 -- here, the points between the axes are being stretched.
+This is the opposite operation to pinching the axes in {numref}`figaxestilt` -- here, the points between the axes are being stretched.
 Play with sliding the marker back and forth and see how the events move.
-You could imagine this as the "pinched" axes in Figure 5.3 being streched back to perpendicular, and therefore all the events between them being pulled outward, too, as if they were on a rubber sheet.
+You could imagine this as the "pinched" axes in {numref}`figaxestilt` being streched back to perpendicular, and therefore all the events between them being pulled outward, too, as if they were on a rubber sheet.

 ```{note}
 It is useful